alowkii/SketchPad/README.md

 Bare in mind the code absolutelty doesn't use the given features of JavaScript that could be used extensively.
 For example:
-Input tag with type field set to 'color' could have given a more absoulte value for the cursor.
+Input tag with type field set to 'color' could have given a more absoulte value for the cursor color.
 But extensively the code is there to provide a context of how a color can be extracted from a given set of color palette.